Skip to main content

 Infections

 If you find yourself asking, “Why does my cat keep sneezing?” a viral, bacterial, or fungal infection may be your answer.
 Often, continual sneezing is caused by an upper respiratory infection.
+Cats can even catch the cold or flu!
 Other infections that can cause sneezing include feline herpes virus, feline calicivirus, FIV, feline infectious peritonitis, Bordetella, and chlamydia.
 In this case, you should visit the vet to get a diagnosis.
-Infections are more common in younger cats and those who are coming from animal shelters.
-You can prevent infections by getting your cat vaccinated early.
+Infections are more common in younger cats and those who are coming from animal shelters, but you can prevent infections by getting your cat vaccinated as early as possible.

 Other causes

 Tons of other factors can contribute to cats’ sneezing.
-Cats can sneeze for four to seven days after getting an intranasal vaccine.
+Cats can sneeze for four to seven days after getting an intranasal vaccine, for example.
 Kitties also sneeze to remove a nasal blockage.
 Tooth inflammation and infections can also cause sneezing.
-In rare cases, sneezing can be a symptom of certain cancers.
+In rare cases, however, sneezing can be a symptom of certain cancers.

 Is sneezing a serious problem?